 Drivers have reported power steering failure or problems after 30,000 miles.
 Generally, a vehicle’s power steering should not run into any major issues for the first 100,000 miles – if it is properly maintained.

-Just because a vehicle that you purchased has mechanical issues does not necessarily qualify it like a lemon, but it might.
+Just because a vehicle that you purchased has mechanical issues does not necessarily qualify it under GMC lemon law or Chevy lemon law, but it might.
 There are specific rules and regulations set into place that are intended to protect both drivers and car manufacturers from needless lawsuits.

 These laws do vary state to state, but in California, a vehicle can qualify by meeting any of the following stipulations in order to qualify as a lemon: